Laravel Permissions Implementation

 Models

-.
-These models interact with the database tables that store information about roles, permissions, and user/role relationships.
+.These models interact with the database tables that store information about roles, permissions, and user/role relationships.

-Here's an example of the Role
+Here's the Role

 model: